Arcella formosa Nicholls, 2005

 Diagnosis: Shell resembling a pie, irregular in outline and with an irregular pattern of rib-like structures and depressions; ribs often darker than the rest of the shell.
 Multinucleated, up to 25 nuclei.

 Remarks: This species was first recognized by Siemensma, 1982, who only published a drawing with the name Arcella robusta.
-Later this species was also found by Nicholls and formally described as Arcella formosa.
+Later this species was also found by Nicholls in Canada who formally described it as Arcella formosa.